akhilvreddy/Coral-Reef/README.md

 ## Deliverable

 ## Issues
+Some of the issues I ran into while doing this were importing the .

 ## Remarks
 I hope that this project is able to understand coral reefs more.
 By understanding the health and colors of the reef in a better fashion, it would benefit our environment and acquatic life.